Parvfect/AI/readme.txt

 Updates

 30/04/21 - Still doing some convolutional nets.
-Having major issues with Tensorflow and I don't really want to downgrade - so I might just stick to Pytorch - they seem to give more control and be more pythonic in general
+Having major issues with Tensorflow and I don't really want to downgrade - so I might just stick to Pytorch - they seem to give more control and be more pythonic in general - also did you guys check out Jarvis - wtf I really have to do it.
+My first initialization failed though lmao

 11/04/21 - Convolutional nets - problems here and there - and some basic transfer learning paradigms (which didn't really work)